IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-06/README.md

-# Lab 7: Deploy Service to OpenShift
+# Exercise 6: Deploy Service to OpenShift

 In this lab you will deploy your 'My-Web-API' service to OpenShift.